The day I decided to build my own “Twitter”

 I wanted more.

 First I got myself into Elk.
 It’s awesome Twitter-like Mastodon client.
 Its UI is great and I loved the Nuxt.js based stack.
 I took Elk as my daily Mastodon client on both desktop and mobile and soon spotted bugs.
-Well, it’s still alpha, I get it.
+Well, it’s still in its alpha stage, I get it.
 I was eager to help so I sent a couple of pull requests.
 Then I started to experiment with a new color scheme and opened a feature idea about that.
-There were couple of usability issues that prevented me from taking full-on Elk so I reverted back to using the Mastodon on browser.
+There were a couple of usability issues that prevented me from taking full-on Elk so I reverted back to using the Mastodon on browser.

 What next?
 I’m a CSS wizard, so I got an idea. 💡

 No, not that way, I’m not going to ditch Mastodon.
 I mean, let’s build an UI that looks exactly like Twitter.

 Yes, I know, many full-on anti-Twitter people will vomit seeing that sentence alone.
 But as a CSS dude I wanted to know how long it takes for me to build a CSS theme that makes Mastodon default UI look exactly like Twitter.
 After couple of hours of coding I got it:

 But seeing Twitter colors and icons there felt really strange so I wanted to create a new theme that looks modern Twitter-like, but better.
 On top of that it has to feel like Mastodon.
 My favourite color is purple, especially deep purple.
 I love Mastodon’s brand too, but it needs a bit polishing in my opinion.
 So I decided to get to work.